-Prices include a sharing seafood platter for two on day one and fisherman’s shellfish safari with seafood lunch experience on day five.
+Prices include a seafood cookery demonstration and lunch on day two and a fisherman’s shellfish safari with seafood lunch experience on day five.
 You are welcome to bring your own wine to accompany the seafood lunch, which normally comprises langoustines or crab; if caught, lobster may be served for a small extra charge.

 This holiday can easily be extended with extra nights at any of the featured hotels.
-Ask us for a quotation.
+Ask us for a quote.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.